alexiob/scenic_driver_waveshare/README.md

 I strongly suggest to use the default values provided above.

-For development on host, we recommend just using the `glfw` driver for scenic.
+For development on host, we recommend just using the `glfw` driver for Scenic.

 The HAT inputs generate Scenic `:key` events: